alextselegidis-games/riddlemania/src/storage/content/en/introduction.md

 ## Introduction

 Riddles4U is an online browser game with original riddles created by BigBlackCode.
 You can start solving our riddles by providing one-word answers while difficulty advances progressively.
-Make sure that you check out the **Famous Riddles** section to find some of the most well-known riddles along with background information about their creation.
 Read more information about the project in the **About** section.